Spaciology

 Space as Metaphor

-Operationalized through the Spaciology Encyclopedia, Space as Metaphor features three core metaphors:
+Operationalized through the Spaciology Field Guide, Space as Metaphor features three core metaphors:

 • Internal Space explores the landscape of our inner lives—presence, somatics, emotional awareness, and the ways we create space within ourselves for growth and healing.